sjbennett123/gloryforthefist/content/rules/formal_magic.md

 When the creature appears a new card will be supplied, regardless of the statistics of the creature when it originally appeared.

-The caster may be required to supply an NPC to play the part of the creature or the local chapter may supply the NPC.
-This policy varies from chapter to chapter; please

-check in advance with the local chapter.
+The caster may be required to supply an NPC to play the part of the creature, or the local chapter may supply the NPC.
+This policy varies from chapter to chapter; please check in advance with the local chapter.
 The local chapter can always substitute a staff member or other NPC for some or all of the role-playing interaction with the creature.

 When this formal magic is performed, the marshal should consult the local guidelines for information on the attitudes and personality of the creature.
 The NPC playing the creature must abide by the personality requirements and directives given to them by the formal magic marshal.
 Failure to do so may result in the termination of the role and loss of the creature.

 Unintelligent creatures will only follow simple 25 word (or shorter) command phrases with a single condition and a single objective.
 For example, an acceptable command would be “Follow me and kill anyone who attacks me”, “Attack anyone who enters this room besides these six people”, “Attack anyone who enters the crypt and isn’t wearing this symbol”, or “Follow me and search every creature I kill”.
 Control of unintelligent creatures can never be passed to someone else.
 All commands are subject to the approval of the local chapter.
-NERO International is currently compiling a complete list of acceptable commands; please send all suggestions via email to jvalenti@nerolarp.com with “NERO FORMAL MAGIC SUGGESTION” as the subject.
+NERO International is currently compiling a complete list of acceptable commands; please send all suggestions via email to <jvalenti@nerolarp.com> with “NERO FORMAL MAGIC SUGGESTION” as the subject.

 Intelligent creatures are not automatically controlled.
 They may be friendly or may simply attack.
 Negotiations may take place between the caster and the created or summoned intelligent creature.

 A creature created or summoned in one NERO chapter might be prohibited from being taken to another chapter.
 If the creature can be taken to another chapter, the monster card used will be the monster card of the similar creature at the destination chapter.

 Approved types of Summonings may be added to at local staff discretion.